apache/predictionio/docs/manual/source/customize/troubleshooting.html.md

 $ pio-shell --with-spark
 ```

-(`pio-shell` is available inside `bin/` directory of installed PredictionIO directory, you should be able to access it if you have added PredictionIO/bin into your environment variable `PATH`)
+(`pio-shell` is available inside `bin/` directory of installed Apache
+PredictionIO (incubating) directory, you should be able to access it if you have
+added PredictionIO/bin into your environment variable `PATH`)

 Note that the Spark context is available as variable `sc` inside the shell.